-A clear and proactive communication strategy should be developed to manage public perception and educate the community about the plan's benefits.
-This strategy should include regular updates and educational materials that highlight the ecological, cultural, and recreational improvements the project will result in.
+A clear and proactive communication strategy should be developed to manage public perception and educate the community on the plan's benefits.
+This strategy should include regular updates and educational materials that highlight the ecological, cultural, and recreational improvements resulting from the project.

-7.2.5 Promote Community Involvement in Planting and Maintenance Activities
+Promote Community Involvement in Planting and Maintenance Activities